Alirezaavini/dokcer-in-windows/README.md

-# redis-in-dot-net
+# docker-in-windows
-redis samples and notes that help you to use redis in dot net projects
+docker samples and notes that help you to use docker windows